 In a new place, I try unfamiliar appliances, find linens, get hot water, operate latches, locks and switches.
 Then i move outdoors and learn the new neighborhood.
 There are sandwiches in the frig.
 I have extra bottled water.
 The candle on the dining room table hasn’t been lit, but will.
 The bed behind the couch is a new room addition, added for my stay.
 Street noises are tolerable but people talk as they walk below, and, in the middle of the night, cats fight.
 Buses, a block and a half away, can take me anywhere in Montevideo I wish to go.

-My apartment and I don’t have a long term commitment but we are getting along well thus far, like new lovers not upset by sleepwalking, dirty dishes in the sink, toilet seats left up.
+My apartment and I don’t have a long term commitment but we are getting along well thus far, like new a new couple not upset by sleepwalking, dirty dishes in the sink, toilet seats left up.

 Home starts to become home when you start to call it so.